ezequielcasillas1/adhd-focus-flow-map-isumff/request.md

 - Replaced `AppProvider` with `AppProviderEnhanced` in `app/_layout.tsx`
 - Uses existing `DataService.ts` for all Supabase operations
 - Backwards compatible with guest mode (local storage only)

 ---

+## 🔀 Toggle Feature Controls (Time Slot Duration & Speed Multiplier)

+**Status**: ✅ Completed

+- Add toggle/button to enable/disable "Time Slot Duration" feature
+- Add toggle/button to enable/disable "Time Speed Multiplier" feature
+- **Flexible Usage**: User can enable both features simultaneously OR use one at a time
+- **Minimum Requirement**: At least one feature must always be enabled
+- If user tries to disable both, the other feature auto-enables with alert notification
+- Features work independently when both enabled (time slots + speed multiplier combine)

+---